-• Efficiency Assessment
+Efficiency Assessment

 Electricity distributors are divided into five groups based on the magnitude of the difference between their respective individual actual and predicted costs.
-In 2017, for the fifth year in a row, Brantford Power was placed in Group 3, where a Group 3 distributor is defined as having actual costs within +/- 10 percent of predicted costs.
+In 2018, for the sixth year in a row, Brantford Power was placed in Group 3, where a Group 3 distributor is defined as having actual costs within +/- 10 percent of predicted costs.
 Group 3 is considered "average efficiency" - in other words, Brantford Power's costs are within the average cost range for distributors in the Province of Ontario.
-In the 2017 report (based on 2017 efficiency levels), 45% (29 distributors) of the Ontario distributors were ranked as "average efficiency"; 33% were ranked as "more efficient"; and 22% were ranked as "least efficient".
-Although our forward looking goal is to advance to the "more efficient" group, management's expectation is that efficiency performance will not decline and will likely remain at the Group 3 level until Brantford Power has completed its renewal and integration of core information systems.
+In the 2018 report (based on 2018 efficiency levels), 41% (26 distributors) of Ontario distributors were ranked as "average efficiency"; 40% were ranked as "more efficient"; and 19% were ranked as "least efficient".